appveyor/website/src/docs/appveyor-yml.md

 #  - Debug
 #  - Release

+# Build settings, not to be confused with "before_build" and "after_build".
+# "project" is relative to the original build directory and not influenced by directory changes in "before_build".
 build:
   parallel: true                  # enable MSBuild parallel builds
   project: MyTestAzureCS.sln      # path to Visual Studio solution or project